ChuckM/nucleo-retarget-example/README.md

 the NUCLEO-F411RE which differ by processor of course.
 The retarget file is also updated to use `scb_reset_system` which more reliably resets the board than hacking the stack does.

+NB: As of this edit (12/12/14) you will need my additions to LOC3 to run this on the F0 or L0 Nucleo boards.